Spin glass models from the point of view of spin distributions: Diluted models

-\begin{lemma} If $\mu_N$ converges to $\mu$ over subsequence $(N_k)$ then it also converges to $\mu$ over subsequence $(N_k+n)$ for any $n\geq 1.$ \end{lemma} \textbf{Proof.} We will show that the joint moments of spins converge to the same limit over subsequences that differ by a finite shift $n.$ Let $h=\prod_{j\leq q} h_j$ where $h_j = \prod_{i\in C_j} \sigma_i^j$ over some finite sets of spin coordinates $C_j$.
+Due to the perturbation term (\ref{Hampert}) the following important property of convergence holds. \begin{lemma} If $\mu_N$ converges to $\mu$ over subsequence $(N_k)$ then it also converges to $\mu$ over subsequence $(N_k+n)$ for any $n\geq1$. \end{lemma} \begin{pf} We will show that the joint moments of spins converge to the same limit over subsequences that differ by a finite shift $n$.
+Let $h=\prod_{j\leq q} h_j$ where $h_j = \prod_{i\in C_j} \sigma_i^j$ over some finite sets of spin coordinates $C_j$.
 Let us denote by $\la\cdot\ra_N$ the Gibbs average with respect to the Hamiltonian (\ref{Hampluspert}) defined on $N$ coordinates.
-We will show that
+We will show that Let us rewrite $\mathbb{E}\la h\ra_{N+n}$ by treating the last $n$ coordinates as cavity coordinates.
+Let us separate the $\pi(\alpha(N+n))$ terms in the first sum of the Hamiltonian $H_{N+n}(\vsi)$ in (\ref{Hampluspert}) into several groups: